joshfinnie/joshfinnie.com/src/pages/blog/wtf_recruiters.md

   - "recruiters"
 path: "/blog/wtf-recruiters"
 expires: false
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 Well, I thought I have seen it all.
 As an engineer based in Washington, DC I get an endless stream of recruiting phone calls and emails.
 Usually I read them and file them away, but every once and a while I get some one trying to be cleaver... today I got a recruiting email that takes the cake!

->Good afternoon Josh,
+> Good afternoon Josh,

->I’ve left a few VMs, shot over a couple emails, even made some blood sacrifices in the hopes of getting a response.
+> I’ve left a few VMs, shot over a couple emails, even made some blood sacrifices in the hopes of getting a response.
 Perhaps the issue is that I was using fake blood and stuffed animals; my &lt; SIGNIFICANT OTHER &gt; wouldn’t let me do the real thing.

->I don’t actually kill small animals, but I would like to connect with you.
+> I don’t actually kill small animals, but I would like to connect with you.
 Your work stands out for its modernity and I dig your side projects.
 I can tell you enjoy what you do, and those are the folks I like.

->I am a professional technology recruiter, I work exclusively in Washington DC, and I fill permanent/full-time roles.
+> I am a professional technology recruiter, I work exclusively in Washington DC, and I fill permanent/full-time roles.
 I don’t know how things are at TrackMaven, but I thought I would shoot you something a few months in and re-introduce myself.

->Are you open to seeing what’s out there?
+> Are you open to seeing what’s out there?

->Even if you’re not looking to move, I’m happy to send some position descriptions to look at or share with your network.
+> Even if you’re not looking to move, I’m happy to send some position descriptions to look at or share with your network.

->Have a good evening,
+> Have a good evening,

->&lt; REDACTED &gt;
+> &lt; REDACTED &gt;

 I am not sure if this particular recruiter thought this email was cute or that it would pique my interest, but it went too far!
 Please recruiters, don't